-1. Students who are participating in any capacity other than observation in a clinical setting must be supervised by a clinical faculty member.

-2. Students will maintain their own health insurance as well as current immunizations, tuberculin skin test, and BCLS for Healthcare Providers status throughout the entire Upper Division of the nursing program to expedite clinical placement.

-3. Students will not perform any invasive procedure on a patient without being directly supervised by a clinical faculty member or a preceptor.

-4. Students are NOT allowed to practice performing any kind of invasive procedure or skill on himself or herself or another person, to include, but not limited to, other classmates, family members, coworkers, friends, etc. while enrolled in the AUM College of Nursing and Health Sciences nursing program.
-Students not in compliance will meet with the dean regarding continuation in the program.

-Students are NOT allowed to use any supplies from the clinical setting, NRC labs or their skills bags to practice performing invasive procedures or skills on themselves or any other person.
-The supplies provided by the AUM College of Nursing and Health Science nursing program are strictly for simulated learning experiences and not for human use.
-Students not in compliance will meet with the dean regarding continuation in the program.
+- 1. Students who are participating in any capacity other than observation in a clinical setting must be supervised by a clinical faculty member. - 2.
+Students will maintain their own health insurance as well as current immunizations, tuberculin skin test, and BCLS for Healthcare Providers status throughout the entire Upper Division of the nursing program to expedite clinical placement. - 3.
+Students will not perform any invasive procedure on a patient without being directly supervised by a clinical faculty member or a preceptor. - 4.
+Students are NOT allowed to practice performing any kind of invasive procedure or skill on himself or herself or another person, to include, but not limited to, other classmates, family members, coworkers, friends, etc. while enrolled in the AUM College of Nursing and Health Sciences nursing program.
+Students not in compliance will meet with the Department Head for Undergraduate Affairs and the Dean regarding continuation in the program. - 5.
+Students are NOT allowed to use any supplies from the clinical setting, NRC labs, or their skills bags to practice performing invasive procedures or skills on themselves or any other person.
+The supplies provided by the AUM College of Nursing and Health Sciences nursing program are strictly for simulated learning experiences and not for human use.
+Students not in compliance will meet with the Department Chair for Undergraduate Affairs and the Dean regarding continuation in the program. - 6.
 Students will maintain patient confidentiality consistently by avoiding posting any patient information on any social media site.
 Students will also avoid posting information on social media that could be used to identify the location of any clinical site or personnel.

-Failure to follow these safe practice guidelines may result in failure of the clinical portion of a course or disenrollment from the nursing program.
+Failure to follow these safe practice guidelines may result in failure of the clinical portion of a course or disensellment from the nursing program.